sematext/docs/docs/monitoring/inventory.md

   interval: 10m
 ```

-After that the Monitoring Agent needs to be restarted by running the following command:
+After that the [Sematext Agent](../agents/sematext-agent) needs to be restarted by running the following command:

 ```
 service spm-monitor-st-agent restart